-In 2017, I had published a video tutorial on How To Make A Bicycle Animation in PowerPoint, which was without voice-over-narration.
+In 2017, I published a video tutorial on How To Make A Bicycle Animation in PowerPoint, which was without voice-over narration.
 But the good part is that you can learn more about How To Use Shape Tools in PowerPoint as the first 9 minutes of the tutorial shows the Graphics Designing process of the Bicycle.

-So, what is so special in this tutorial.
+So, what is so special about this tutorial?
 The Cyclist Legs.
 If you search for Bicycle animations in PowerPoint on Youtube then you will find a lot of tutorials on the topic but no motion for the cyclist himself.
-So, here we added another layer of animation to cyclist legs.
+So, here we added another layer of animation to cyclist’s legs.
 Figure 1.1 describes the Wireframe View of the Cyclist and Bicycle.

-- Take a look into the Selection Pane in Figure 1.1, where you can see that only 5 objects are visible from 21 total.
-The rest of the 16 hidden objects are leg poses of the cyclist.
+- Take a look at the Selection Pane in Figure 1.1, where you can see that only 5 objects are visible from 21 total.
+The rest of the 16 hidden objects are the leg poses of the cyclist.

 Cyclist Legs Animation Explanation